Trololocos/Starcraft-float-CC/README.md

 # Starcraft-float-CC
 Calculates how worth it it is to float a CC to another expo.
-Just change the parameters to get the output.
+Just input the parameters and the program will calculate it for you.